SNOWDON GUIDED WALK

 Parking at Pen-Y-Pass is £10 per day and there are limited spaces, so you will either need to arrive very early, or you can use the park and ride at Nant Peris service for £2.
 Click here for timetables.

-In summary, we will be walking up the PYG Track and descend down The Miners track.
+In summary, we will be walking up the PYG Track and descend down Llanberis Route.

-You’ll begin the day walk by meeting your Adventure Geek Walk Leaders and the rest of the group in Pen-Y-Pass car park (or the YHA if you decide to join us for breakfast), where we’ll have a brief run-through of the weather, check everyone’s got the right kit, and then set off!
+You’ll begin the day walk by meeting your Adventure Geek Walk Leaders and the rest of the group in Pen-Y-Pass car park, where we’ll have a brief run-through of the weather, check everyone’s got the right kit, and then set off!

 Did you know…The PYG Track starts at the highest point that roads reach on Snowdon, so you’ll already be above 300 metres when we start.